The highest-paying engineering jobs share three unique traits: innovation, rare skills, and a dash of risk-taking.

 Take doctors, for instance.
 A cardiologist’s salary far exceeds that of a primary care doctor—and for good reason.
 Cardiologists perform heart surgeries, with life-or-death consequences, while primary care doctors mostly provide general advice you could easily find on Google.

 The same risk-reward model applies to engineering.
 One engineer designs 120-volt lighting for malls, while another leads the creation of bridges spanning turbulent seas.
 The latter is responsible for thousands of lives and, unsurprisingly, earns a much higher salary than the lighting engineer.
 This brings to mind a popular saying:

 With great risk often comes great reward.

 If you’re not making high-stakes decisions, you’re probably not in a high-risk job.
 These positions aren’t exactly a walk in the park.

 A solid way to judge a job’s risk factor is by looking at the salary.
 Most of the time, a salary will mirror the level of risk in a job.
 But if innovation and specialized skills aren’t in the mix, even a high-risk job might not be a cash cow.
 Take structural engineers who design everyday bridges, for example.
 Their designs put tons of lives on the line, but they’re not exactly rolling in dough.

 “What makes the highest paying engineering jobs?” wrap up

-In the end, money brings power.
-But with great power comes great responsibility.
+At the end of the day, cash equals power.
+But remember, with great power comes great responsibility.